 I built Flashkut because I needed it.
 After seventeen years in real estate and eight years making YouTube videos on my own, I had figured out what worked — and I had also figured out that doing what worked was a full-time job on top of selling houses.
 The coaches sold the vision.
 The firms charged $6,000 a month and still couldn't match my brand.
 Nobody had built the layer between strategy and shipping.
 So I built it.
 First for me.
-Now for one Realtor per market.
+Now for the agents ready to take it into their own hands.

 This is the long version of that answer.